-The scaffolding is up and our £13 million, DfE-funded renovation project is underway at Morley College London’s North Kensington Centre on Wornington Road.
+The scaffolding has come down to reveal our near-complete £13.5 million, DfE-funded renovation project at Morley College London’s North Kensington Centre for Skills on Wornington Road, W10.

 We’re focused on making Morley College London the best place to learn.
 That’s why we’ve embarked on an ambitious upgrade programme that will make the North Kensington Centre one of London’s top places for higher and further education.